The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Here's where data meets humanity.

-Psychological safety—the shared belief that you can speak up, take risks, and make mistakes without punishment—isn't touchy-feely HR speak.
-It's the foundation of everything high-performing teams do.
+Psychological safety—the shared belief that you can speak up, take risks, and make mistakes without punishment—is not just touchy-feely HR speak.
+It is the foundation of everything high-performing teams do.

 Without it, people hoard information.
 They play politics instead of solving problems.
-They stay silent when they see disasters approaching.
+They remain silent when they see disasters approaching.
 They optimize for looking good over being effective.

-With it, teams unlock their collective IQ.
+With it, teams unlock their collective intelligence.
 Problems surface early.
 Mistakes become learning opportunities.
-Innovation accelerates because people aren't paralyzed by fear of failure.
+Innovation accelerates because people are not paralyzed by fear of failure.

-Atlassian's data shows the teams in the top quartile for psychological safety consistently outpace peers on every metric that matters: delivery speed, innovation rate, adaptability, retention, and satisfaction.
+Atlassian's data shows that teams in the top quartile for psychological safety consistently outperform peers on every metric that matters: delivery speed, innovation rate, adaptability, retention, and satisfaction.

-But here's the uncomfortable part: most leaders think their teams have psychological safety when they don't.
+However, here is the uncomfortable truth: most leaders believe their teams have psychological safety when they do not.
 They confuse politeness for candor.
 They mistake the absence of visible conflict for trust.
-They celebrate "we're all aligned" as a victory when it's actually a symptom of suppressed dissent.
+They celebrate "we're all aligned" as a victory when it is actually a symptom of suppressed dissent.

-You don't build psychological safety by declaring it exists.
+You do not build psychological safety by merely declaring it exists.
 You build it through hundreds of small moments where vulnerability is met with respect, not punishment.
-Where challenge is encouraged, not silenced.
+Where challenges are encouraged, not silenced.
 Where saying "I don't know" or "I made a mistake" makes you stronger, not weaker.

 This requires leaders who model it first.
-Who admit uncertainty.
-Who thank people for disagreeing.
-Who treat failure as data, not sin.
+Leaders who admit uncertainty.
+Leaders who thank people for disagreeing.
+Leaders who treat failure as data, not sin.

-It's uncomfortable.
-It's necessary.
-And it's the only way to unlock the 43% productivity gain hidden in your current team.
+It is uncomfortable.
+It is necessary.
+And it is the only way to unlock the 43% productivity gain hidden in your current team.

 The Meeting Problem Isn't Meetings—It's Misalignment

-We love to complain about meetings.
+We often complain about meetings.
 Too many.
 Too long.
 Too pointless.

 When priorities are unclear, people schedule meetings to figure out what matters.
 When roles overlap, people schedule meetings to negotiate territory.
 When decisions lack clear owners, people schedule meetings to avoid accountability.

 Start by asking: What is this meeting actually for?
 Decision?
 Debate?
 Information sharing?
 Connection?
-If you can't answer in one sentence, cancel it.
+If you cannot answer in one sentence, cancel it.

 Then ask: Who actually needs to be here?
-If the answer is "the same 15 people who are in every meeting," you've found your problem.
+If the answer is "the same 15 people who are in every meeting," you have found your problem.
 Most meetings should be small.
 Most decisions should have clear owners.
 Most information should flow asynchronously.

 Your team's calendar is a diagnostic tool.
-If it's a disaster, your operating system is broken.
+If it is a disaster, your operating system is broken.

 How to Diagnose Your Team's Hidden Dysfunctions